H4HWV2011/msjarvis-public-docs/thesis/02-ms-jarvis-gbim.md

 The `who_axis` of the landowner belief layer contains only institutional and corporate entity names.
 Individual residential owner names from WV assessor records are not ingested into any GBIM belief table, materialized view, ChromaDB collection, or RAG-accessible store.
 This constraint is enforced structurally: the ingestion pipeline selects only records where the assessor owner name matches patterns associated with corporate and government entities, and the `gbim_query_router` queries only `proposition_code IN ('LANDOWNER_CORPORATE', 'LANDOWNER_GOVERNMENT')`.

-The rationale is the aggregation problem: individual owner names are legally public as friction-protected courthouse records.
+The rationale is the **aggregation problem**: individual owner names are legally public as friction-protected courthouse records.
 Embedding them into a semantically searchable, spatially indexed, 1.4-million-parcel AI system would convert friction-protected public records into operational surveillance infrastructure — a transformation not justified by Ms. Jarvis's stated purpose of routing households to assistance.

 **Constraint 2: Institutional actors are represented with full accountability metadata.**

 The `under_whose_authority_axis` and `on_what_evidence_axis` for institutional beliefs — including all landowner beliefs — must include sufficient provenance to allow any displayed belief to be traced back to its source record.
 Corporate and government landholders are named, counted, and area-summarized with full assessor provenance, precisely because accountability for institutions with power over place is the counterpart to privacy protection for individuals whose lives are shaped by place.

-These two constraints together define the ethical architecture of the GBIM belief corpus: a system that makes power legible without making vulnerability exploitable.
+These two constraints together define the ethical architecture of the GBIM belief corpus: **a system that makes power legible without making vulnerability exploitable.**

 The constitutional-layer enforcement of these constraints — query refusal logic in the blood-brain barrier and main brain services — is documented in Chapter 42.
 Schema-level and constitutional-layer protections are mutually reinforcing: neither alone is sufficient for a system operating at 5.4 million beliefs and growing.